The Bible Book of Genesis – Geology, Archaeology, and Theology – Part 16

 Genesis 7 & 8: The Cataclysmic Deluge Account – Post-Flood Evidence – Part 2

-If the Bible describes dinosaurs then it would make sense that other historical documents and legends would do the same, just as flood legends and accounts have been handed down.
+If the Bible describes dragons or dinosaurs then it would make sense that other historical documents and legends would do the same, just as flood legends and accounts have been handed down.
 The key is looking for accounts of Dragons and monsters, rather than Dinosaurs, as we know that “Dinosaur” is a word that is less than 200 years old.
 So what does ancient history outside the Bible tell us about dragons?

 Dragons or Dinosaurs?
 Myths or Eyewitness Accounts?